cglatot/PokeManager/README.md

 It does 4 things:

-1. Allows you to view all your Pokemon and their states (CP and IVs)
+1. Allows you to view all your Pokemon and their stats (CP and IVs)
   1. It also groups / sorts alphabetically, and then by IV%
   2. It also colour codes based on the IV% (Green for >75, Yellow for >50, White for the rest)
 2. Allows you to view how many of each Pokemon you have, as well as how many candies you have for that Pokemon